VJ13SS/E-Commerce-Website-Using-HTML-CSS-JAVASCRIPT-/README.md

 The following is a simple static E-commerce website made using HTML,CSS,JS ..
 The project is not as sophisticated as the real world websites but it do serves as a good start for the further advanced developments to be made...!

-(Scroll Down to see the HTML,CSS,JS Files😃)

-Feel Free to check this up amd do share your suggestions...!
+Feel Free to check this up and do share your suggestions...!

 Ping me on LinkedIn --> Viswajith S